pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 > We can choose to take on this risk for immediate gains as long as we intend to address it in the very near future.
 > Putting off dealing with the risk for longer may cause an infinitely more expensive payment if unforeseen requirements – like regulatory changes – emerge.

-Naturally this means we need a way to not just determine our "tech debt".
-Where are the risks?
+Naturally this means we need a way to determine: Where are the risks?
 Are some parts riskier than others?
 We should also be able to figure out any risks in the code we wrote in the past and the code we will write in the future.

 ## How Do We Improve Technical Debt